Narva: Neighbourhoods

 Narva is officially divided into 15 neighbourhoods: Elektrijaama, Joaoru, Kalevi, Kerese, Kreenholmi, Kudruküla, Kulgu, Olgina, Paemurru, Pähklimäe, Siivertsi, Soldina, Sutthoffi, Vanalinn and Veekulgu.

 Landmarks

 Narva's skyline is dominated by the 15th-century castle, with the 51 m Pikk Hermann tower as its most prominent landmark.
 The sprawling complex of the Kreenholm Manufacture, located in the proximity of scenic waterfalls, is one of the largest textile mills of 19th-century Northern Europe.
-Other notable buildings include Swedish mansions of the 17th century, a Baroque town hall (1668–71), and remains of Erik Dahlberg's fortifications.
+Other notable buildings include mansions from the 17th century, a Baroque town hall (1668–1671), and remains of Erik Dahlberg's fortifications.

 Across the Narva River lies the Russian Ivangorod fortress, established during the rule of Grand Prince Ivan III of Muscovy in 1492 and also referred to in some contemporary sources as the "Counter-Narva".
 From the 17th century until 1945, both the fortress and the adjacent suburb of Ivangorod (Jaanilinn) were an administrative part of Narva.

 Narva Kreenholmi Stadium is home to Meistriliiga football team, FC Narva Trans.